coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 A notation binds a syntactic expression to a term.
-Unless the parser and pretty-printer of Coq already know how to deal with the syntactic expression (see 12.1.7), explicit precedences and associativity rules have to be given.
+Unless the parser and pretty-printer of Coq already know how to deal with the syntactic expression (see :ref:`ReservingNotations`), explicit precedences and associativity rules have to be given.

 .. note::

    The right-hand side of a notation is interpreted at the time the notation is given.
-In particular, disambiguation of constants, implicit arguments (see Section :ref:`ImplicitArguments`), coercions (see Section :ref:`Coercions`), etc. are resolved at the time of the declaration of the notation.
+In particular, disambiguation of constants, :ref:`implicit arguments
+   <ImplicitArguments>`, :ref:`coercions <Coercions>`, etc. are resolved at the
+   time of the declaration of the notation.

 Precedences and associativity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~